This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Extra walls eat up space.
 They make the space compact.
 Just imagine a huge room getting divided into 3 rooms using walls.
 The area would remain the same but the partition created by the walls will make you feel that the room is smaller since it is divided.

 So try to keep the number of walls as low as it is possible.

 If you want to have a boundary between two areas or if you want to create a partition, then use glass walls.
 Glass walls does not affect the space factor of the room as it is transparent.
 Also, it will save you from noise disturbances just like walls.
 So isn’t this a good idea?

 Look at the above picture.
-The short ceiling doesn’t make you feel that space is very less and its very cramped even if it must be spacious.
+Doesn’t the short ceiling make you feel that space is very cramped even if it might actually be spacious?
 Heightened ceilings help in making the space more attractive as well as spacious.

-If you like these organization ideas, save the pin on Pinterest!
+If you like these organizational ideas, do share the post!

-Now we hope this post is useful, but if there is something that we didn’t cover for which you’d like to know more about, email us or let us know in the comments below!
+We hope this post was useful, but if there is something that we didn’t cover for which you’d like to know more about, email us or let us know in the comments below!
 We’d be glad to answer you.